Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Experiments

-\paragraph{Compared with data-driven models} Table \ref{tab:main} and Figure \ref{fig:heatmap} present a comprehensive comparison of \textbf{TelePiT} against state-of-the-art data-driven S2S forecasting models.
+Table \ref{tab:main} and Figure \ref{fig:heatmap} present a comprehensive comparison of \textbf{TelePiT} against state-of-the-art data-driven S2S forecasting models.
 Our model demonstrates consistent and substantial improvements across all meteorological variables and forecast horizons.
-For geopotential heights ($z500$, $z850$), \textbf{TelePiT} reduces RMSE by 9.5\% and 8.6\% respectively compared to the previous best model (CirT) at Weeks 3-4, while simultaneously achieving higher ACC values.
+For geopotential heights ($z500$, $z850$), \textbf{TelePiT} reduces RMSE by 9.5\% and 8.6\% respectively compared to the CirT at Weeks 3-4, while simultaneously achieving higher ACC values.
 This improvement is particularly noteworthy given that these upper-atmospheric variables govern large-scale circulation patterns crucial for extended-range forecasting.

-The most striking performance advantage appears in near-surface variables.
-For 2-meter temperature ($t2m$), \textbf{TelePiT} achieves an RMSE of 12.057K at Weeks 3-4, representing a remarkable 57.7\% reduction compared to CirT (28.526K) and 80.2\% reduction compared to ClimaX (60.894K).
-This exceptional improvement for surface temperature, the variable with the greatest socioeconomic relevance, demonstrates \textbf{TelePiT}'s particular strength in capturing complex land-atmosphere interactions.

 Critically, \textbf{TelePiT} retains a performance advantage even at extended lead times (weeks 5–6), exhibiting consistent skill margins across all variables.
 This sustained skill indicates that the model successfully captures both local physical processes and global circulation patterns across multiple temporal and spatial scales, and it underscores \textbf{TelePiT}’s robust representation of slowly evolving atmospheric phenomena that underpin sub-seasonal predictability.